Cheesy Chicken Enchilada Sweet Potato Fries

 I can hear you nodding.
 Let’s do this.

 To keep the Chicken Enchilada Sweet Potato Fries quick and easy to make (a must for me with any party recipe because I’m usually way behind schedule as it is), I took a shortcut and used bagged frozen sweet potato fries.
-You can certainly swap homemade sweet potato fries if you prefer.
-Another tasty idea would be to drop the sweet potatoes entirely and use tortilla chips to turn this recipe into Chicken Enchilada Nachos.
-YUM.
+You can certainly swap homemade sweet potato fries if you prefer (these oven baked Sweet Potato Fries are THE BEST).

 - All-purpose rimmed baking sheet (a must-own)